 South Sudanese refugees arriving at Imvepi Refugee Settlement.
 Photo: Kieran Doherty/Oxfam

 “When we reached the border I was just remembering what we had witnessed, what happened to us and to our friends, how we were running, stepping over the dead bodies just to save our lives.
 We arrived exhausted, with nothing,” she laments.

 “They brought us to this place in Uganda.
 Now that we are here, I feel relieved.
 We came to a country where you see there is no disturbance, you can sleep and we do not have to run in the middle of the night under the sounds of the bullets.
 There is peace here and our plan is to stay and try to make our life,” she says.

 Hot meals being distributed at Imvepi Refugee Settlement, Uganda.
 Photo: Kieran Doherty/Oxfam

 Life in Imvepi is not easy.
 Food is sometimes scarce and access to water limited.
 Due to problems with her registration card, Beatrice did not receive her daily portion of food and basic equipment for cooking.
 “You have to chase where they are sharing.
-You look for the new people - the refugees- and share with them.
-My neighbor is helping me as well.
-If you don’t have you can ask from your neighbor and if you have some you bring back, you pay back,” she explains.
+You look for the new people – the refugees- and share with them.
+My neighbour is helping me as well.
+If you don’t have you can ask from your neighbour and if you have some you bring back, you pay back,” she explains.